mdn/project-template/CONTRIBUTOR_ROLES.md

 As a contributor, you can get involved with the project by engaging in the following acitivites:

-- Participating in community [discussions](https://github.com/mdn/mdn-community/discussions).
+- Participating in community [discussions](https://github.com/mdn/mdn-community/discussions) on GitHub.
 Check out the different [discussion categories](https://github.com/mdn/mdn-community#github-discussions) in which you can participate.
 - Helping other contributors with their pull request submissions or issue resolutions or mentoring new contributors.
 - Submitting bug reports.
 Check out the [kind of issues you can open](https://github.com/mdn/content/issues/new/choose) on MDN's `content` repository.
 Similarly, if you notice a platform bug, you can [open an issue](https://github.com/mdn/yari/issues/new/choose) on MDN's `yari` repository.
 - Commenting on issues to move the thread along towards a fruitful resolution.